 When I was a kid, Mom made stuffed peppers for an easy and tasty meal.
 I’ve not made them for many years because hubby’s not a fan of bell peppers.
 But with memories of Mom and childhood at the forefront of my brain, I needed to make them anyway, right now.

-There are like a thousand+ variations for stuffed bell peppers.
-This one is the original using only the basic ingredients.
+There are like a thousand+ variations on the stuffed bell peppers recipe.
+This traditional stuffed red peppers recipe is the original using only the basic ingredients.